Fibreglass fabricator, Kaiwhakapiri kaka kōata

 Tasks

-- smooth surfaces of objects or equipment
+- smooth surfaces and edges

 - place materials into moulds

-- inspect production equipment
+- inspect equipment before starting work

-- clean production equipment
+- clean tools and production equipment

 Practical